KESTIO

 Nicolas Boissard, Marketing Director

-A campaign Linkedin Ads campaign on the Linkedin profiles of the "Customer Experience Directors" of targeted companies generates a flow of qualified visitors towards an Ebook with attractive content for this target.
+A LinkedIn Ads campaign targeting 'Customer Experience Directors' on LinkedIn generates a qualified flow of visitors to an Ebook with attractive content for this audience.

-For example, a 15-page dossier on "Customer Experience Champions".
+For example, a 15-page report on "Customer Experience Champions".

-Interested visitors are redirected to a dedicated page, featuring a download form with mandatory fields to receive the link to the Ebook: Name + Email address, and optional fields: Job + Company + Phone number.
-(Not forgetting the mandatory RGPD mentions).
+Interested visitors are directed to a dedicated page, which includes a download form with mandatory fields to receive the link to the Ebook: Name + Email address, and optional fields: Job Title + Company + Phone number.
+(Without forgetting the mandatory GDPR notices).

-Email 1 - Sent to people who have downloaded the Ebook
+Email 1 – Sent to people who downloaded the Ebook

-An initial email sent 2 days later invites them to carry out an online self-diagnosis of their company's Customer Experience.
+An initial email sent 2 days later invites them to complete an online self-assessment of their company's Customer Experience.

 The participant chooses between 2 options: